RichRavenM/RichM-nc-news/README.md

 PGDATABASE=your_database_name_here
 ```

-You will be able to see and/or rename these files in the setup.sql file.
+You'll be able to see and/or rename these files in the setup.sql file.

 Before creating your database, first ensure you have npm initialised on your local device.
 You can do this by running: